You can write test code using C# and Visual Basic .NET languages, and you can add your test code to projects of any supported type in Visual Studio.

 If needed, specify the project name and location.

 Visual Studio will create a new project and add it to your solution:

 To create TestLeft tests, you must have a reference to the SmartBear.TestLeft.dll library added to your Visual Studio project.
 The library is shipped with TestLeft and resides in the <TestLeft>\API\dotNET\ folder.

-Our project is based on the TestLeft MSTest project template and has the needed reference by default:
+The project for .NET Framework is based on the TestLeft MSTest project template and has the needed reference by default:

-If you create a project from scratch, add the reference manually.
+If you create a project for .NET Core, add the reference manually:

 SmartBear.TestLeft.dlllibrary declares namespaces that provide base test classes and interfaces for all the supported application technologies.
 In the source file where you will create your test code make those namespaces available in the file's name scope.